 If you’re not moving any furniture or large items, you can just pack a couple of suitcases and walk across the border like any other tourist.
 That’s what I did.

-Moving to Tijuana with a Pet
+Moving to Tijuana with a Dog or Cat

 You can move to Tijuana with a cat or dog.
 As long as your pet is in good health, you don’t need any documentation to take them across the border with you.
 A health certificate is no longer required as of 2019.
 It’s a good idea to bring an up-to-date rabies vaccine certificate.
 Your pet may be inspected for parasites or diseases at the border.
-For more info, check out my guide: Traveling to Mexico with a Dog or Cat.

 Staying Safe While Living in Tijuana

-Overall, Tijuana is a fairly safe place to live as long as you aren’t involved in the drug trade and you take a few precautions when walking about.
-In this section, I give a brief summary of safety in Tijuana.
-For more info, check out my article: Is Tijuana Safe?
-Avoiding Common Scams and Crime.
+Overall, Tijuana is a fairly safe place to live as long as you aren’t involved in the drug trade and you take a few precautions when out and about.

 Mugging